Laguna (province): Power

 Meralco, the main electricity distributor of Metro Manila, has also the franchise for most of Laguna.
-Most of the municipalities on the 4th District, however, are franchise areas of First Laguna Electric Cooperative (FLECO).
+Most of the municipalities in the 4th District, however, are franchise areas of First Laguna Electric Cooperative (FLECO).

 Government

 The seat of the provincial government of Laguna is Santa Cruz, and has been the capital since 1858.
-Historically, the provincial government was seated in Bay (1581-1688) and Pagsanjan (1688–1858) before setting in Santa Cruz.
+Historically, the provincial government was seated in Bay (1581–1688) and Pagsanjan (1688–1858) before setting in Santa Cruz.

 The provincial government is organized under a governor and vice governor, as well as the Laguna Provincial Board.
-Laguna is divided to four districts for the purposes of electing members of the provincial board.
+Laguna is divided to four districts and one district each for Biñan, Calamba, and Santa Rosa for the purposes of electing members of the provincial board and a member of the House of Representatives.
 On a municipal level, the province is governed by mayors and their own legislatures, the Sangguniang Panlungsod and Sangguniang Bayan for cities and municipalities, respectively.
 Each municipality is further composed for barangays, which are headed by a Punong Barangay and legislated by a Sangguniang Barangay.

 Provincial government

-The governor of Laguna is Ramil Hernandez, who is a member of PDP–Laban, since 2014.
+The governor of Laguna is Sol Aragones since June 2025.